knuckleswtf/scribe/docs/customization.md

 ![](images/customization-methods-badge-2.png)

 - `badges/base.blade.php`: The base badge component, used by `auth` and `http-method`.
 Takes in `colour` and `text` attributes, and uses Pastel's badge classes to create a badge.

+## Changing the CSS styles
+The CSS styling is provided by Pastel, which currently supports only one template.
+Consider making a pull request to add your alternative styles.